 Soap creates an environment in which water and oil can mix.
 It is an emulsifier and a surfactant.
 Through emulsifying oil and water together - the soap once applied to the skin - when rinsed - leaves clean skin.
 In soap-making, a combination of base oils, such as coconut, olive or avocado oil, is mixed with a lye (Sodium Hydroxide) solution.
 The chemical reaction - saponification occurs.
 After saponification, we are left with completely new substance, SOAP!
 Soap is make up of the salts of fatty acids, natural glycerin, and because we superset our soap, a bit of the unsaponified oils remain - leaving our soap emollient and conditioning.
 There is no lye left in the finished product.
 All SOAP is made with Lye.

-We prefer to use only natural occurring scents - i.e. essential oils and botanicals/herbs.
+We prefer to use only natural occurring scents - i.e. essential oils and botanicals/herbs and infusions.
 But we want to provide a bit of education about fragrance oils - through research and training.
 Fragrance oils are made from synthetic components or a mix of synthetic components and natural essential oils.
 Fragrance oils can mimic many of the natural occurring scents found - but also leather, cherry, chocolate, etc.

 Why do Natural Soap Bars need to Cure?

 We use fresh plant oils and butters gently warmed and then slowly mixed with an alkaline solution.
 The percentages of oils used are extremely important to produce a mild and gentle soap.
 Once the oils and alkali (base) have been mixed, we do not add additional heat to hurry the chemical reaction along--we allow the natural process to take its course.
 This is why it is called "cold processed" soap.

 The liquid soap batter that is poured into the molds has only partially saponified.
 The molds are covered and after a 24-48 hour warm insulation period most of the saponification process is complete.
 The soap is removed from the mold, cut into bars, placed on the drying racks to cure, and then stamped with our logo.